swingmx/android/README.md

 Download the app from the [releases page](https://github.com/swingmx/android/releases) and install the APK.
 When you launch the app, you should be prompted to scan a QR code or enter your server details manually.

-You can to to `Settings > Pair device` on the webclient to get the QR code.
+You can go to `Settings > Pair device` on the webclient to get the QR code.

 ## Screenshots